stanford-oval/WikiChat/README.md

 ## Configure Information Retrieval

-### Option 1 (default): Use our free rate-limited Wikipedia search API
+### Option 1 (Default): Use our free rate-limited Wikipedia search API
 By default, WikiChat retrieves information from 10 Wikipedias via the endpoint at https://wikichat.genie.stanford.edu/search/.
 If you want to just try WikiChat, you do not need to modify anything.

 ### Option 2: Download and host our Wikipedia index
-1. Download the [index](stanford-oval/wikipedia_10-languages_bge-m3_qdrant_index) from 🤗 Hub and extract it:
+1. Download the [August 1, 2024 index of 10 Wikipedia languages](https://huggingface.co/datasets/stanford-oval/wikipedia_20240801_10-languages_bge-m3_qdrant_index) from 🤗 Hub and extract it:
 ```bash
 inv download-wikipedia-index --workdir ./workdir
 ```

-Note that this index contains ~180M vector embeddings and therefore requires a at least 800 GB of empty disk space.
+Note that this index contains ~180M vector embeddings and therefore requires at least 500 GB of empty disk space.
 It uses [Qdrant's binary quantization](https://qdrant.tech/articles/binary-quantization/) to reduce RAM requirements to 55 GB without sacrificing accuracy or latency.

 2. Start a FastAPI server similar to option 1 that responds to HTTP POST requests:
 ```bash